Most Popular U.S. Chain Restaurants, Ranked

 When restaurateur Alan Stillman opened the very first TGI Friday's in New York City in 1965, he launched a casual-dining craze.
 Soon, restaurants like Applebee's, Olive Garden and Red Lobster were also serving satisfying staples in a relaxed atmosphere and opening outposts across the U.S. These days, chain restaurants are a dime a dozen.
 But which are the best?

-We looked at the "Top 500 Chain Restaurant Report" by Restaurant Business to find out which chain restaurants in the United States are the most popular.
-Honing in on casual-dining restaurants (eliminating fast-food and quick-service hot spots), we took the top restaurants in terms of sales and ranked them by customer love, using the Market Force Information 2019 survey of top chains, Yelp and TripAdvisor average rankings, and social media as our guides.
+We looked at Restaurant Business' 2021 "Top 500 Chain Restaurant Report" to find out which chain restaurants in the United States are the most popular.
+Honing in on casual-dining restaurants (eliminating fast-food and quick-service hot spots), we took the top restaurants in terms of sales and ranked them by customer love, also using the Market Force Information 2019 survey of top chains, Yelp and Tripadvisor average rankings, and social media as our guides.

 The following are the cream of the crop when it comes to the most popular chain restaurants in the country.

-* All sales numbers were sourced from Restaurant Business, unless otherwise noted.
+* All 2020 sales numbers were sourced from Restaurant Business, unless otherwise noted.
+Because of the particularity of the COVID-19 pandemic, these annual sales numbers are lower than usual.

 Menu: A full Italian homestyle menu from antipasti to pasta to mains and dolce